 7. No secret commissions, collusion etc:

-he Applicant represents to Cadbury Fundraiser that it has not accepted or provided secret commissions, not colluded with anyone (except as expressly set out in any joint application), nor sought to influence any decision improperly.
+he Applicant represents to Cadbury Fundraising that it has not accepted or provided secret commissions, not colluded with anyone (except as expressly set out in any joint application), nor sought to influence any decision improperly.

 9. Legal proceedings: